mimaishel/mcp/src/code-engine/README.md

 - `resource-groups` - Getting lists of the available resource groups
 - `catalog_locations` - Getting available regions
 - `target` - Change the account, resource group, region or cloud API endpoint being used as the current working context for tools.

+## Prompts

+The MCP Prompt feature is not currently implemented in the IBM Cloud MCP Servers, however, here are some prompts that you can use to get started using the tools:

+### Common

+- 🗣️ Assist me with `IBM_CLOUD_TOPIC`
+- 🗣️ What resource groups are in my account?
+- 🗣️ Target the `RESOURCE_GROUP_NAME` resource group
+- 🗣️ List all code engine projects
+- 🗣️ Select the `CODE_ENGINE_PROJECT_NAME` project to work with

+> NOTE: The above commands are from the [core](../core/README.md) set of tools and included in the code engine configuration examples above.
+There are many other core commands for working with access, accounts, users, services, resource searching, etc. that can be used simply by adding the tool names to the config.

+### Apps

+- 🗣️ Show the apps in this project in table format
+- 🗣️ What url can I test `APP_NAME` on?
+- 🗣️ Which apps are having problems?
+- 🗣️ What's wrong with `APP_NAME`?
+- 🗣️ I have a containerized application in this github repo: `GITHUB_REPO`.
+Help me build and deploy it on code engine.

+### Functions

+- 🗣️ Show the functions in table format
+- 🗣️ What url can I test `FUNCTION_NAME` on?
+- 🗣️ What's wrong with `FUNCTION_NAME`?
+- 🗣️ What does an example Python function look like for Code Engine?
+- 🗣️ I have a python function in this github repo: `GITHUB_REPO`.
+Help me build and deploy it on code engine.

 ## Prerequisites